Am I a Blogger or a Reviewer?

 I think I’m going to remove my like button from posts.
 I write posts because I have something to say, not to have someone hit a button on the bottom of my post (that they may or may not have even read).
 I need to get back to making outfits on Polyvore, talking food, sharing and chatting about family (drama) and having fun with my blogging.

 I think it’s safe to say that I’m never going to be the next blogging giant because I don’t want to put in the effort.
 I don’t have time to network or make my posts SEO perfect.
+That’s why I use SMR Digital as my SEO agency for example.
 I just want to share my thoughts and opinion about stuff.

 Again Sassy…Remember, READING IS FOR MY PLEASURE